-Palo Alto is an extremely safe community and other than obvious precautions when out late at night, visitors should feel comfortable freely exploring the city without concern for their safety.
+Palo Alto is an extremely safe community, and other than taking obvious precautions when out at night, visitors should feel comfortable freely exploring the city.
 Use common sense and extra care when using the pedestrian tunnels at the train stations, and avoid walking alone at night.
-Downtown Palo Alto is a vibrant night spot that attracts many out-of-towners and a generally harmless homeless population, so some additional care is warranted late at night.

-Urgent medical care is accessible from either the Urgent Care department at the Palo Alto Medical Foundation
+Medical care is available either at the Urgent Care department at the Palo Alto Medical Foundation

 Dialing 911 for a medical emergency in Palo Alto or at Stanford will result in a response from Palo Alto Fire Department paramedics, which will transport patients to the Stanford emergency room.

-For after-hours prescriptions, Walgreens operates the only 24-hour pharmacy in the area at 121 El Camino Real, Mountain View
+For after-hours prescriptions, Walgreens at 121 E. El Camino Real

 , Mountain View, is open 24/7.
 Call 650-961-7555.